History of Brian Moynihan in Timeline

 In 2023, Brian Moynihan was honored as a “Distinguished Bostonian” by the Greater Boston Chamber of Commerce, and one of the 150 most influential Bostonians by Boston Magazine.

-July 1, 2024: Became Chancellor of Brown University
+July 2024: Becoming Chancellor of Brown University

-2024: Pay Raise at Bank of America
+2024: Pay Raise

-January 2025: Rebuke from President Donald Trump
+January 2025: Rebuke from President Trump

 In January 2025, Brian Moynihan was rebuked by President Donald Trump for not taking "conservative business," with Moynihan responding that Bank of America provides banking services to "everybody."

-February 2025: Against Over-Regulation of Banks
+February 2025: Against over-regulation of banks

 2027: Fellow at Brown University